Jesus Baza Duenas: Arrest and beheading

 The Japanese had long suspected that Dueñas knew a great deal about the only American to escape capture, George Tweed.
 In July 1944, Dueñas was informed about Japanese plans to arrest him, but refused to escape.
 He told the men who hoped to assist him that the Japanese would retaliate against their families, reportedly saying, "Go look after your families.
 God will look after me.
 I have done no wrong."
-When he was captured and interrogated about the whereabouts of Tweed, Dueñas is said to have responded, "It is for me to know, and for you to find out."
+On 8 July, Dueñas was captured and interrogated about the whereabouts of Tweed, Dueñas is said to have responded, "It is for me to know, and for you to find out."
 He added that he answered only to God and "the Japanese are not God."
-After torturing him for three days, the Japanese beheaded him and his nephew, Eduardo Camacho Dueñas, on July 12, 1944, at Tai, Mangilao.
+The same day 41 people were beheaded at a concentration camp nearby.
+The next day on 9 July the Japanese summoned his nephew Eduardo Camacho “Eddie” Dueñas who was the former Island Attorney, and arrested him as well, Juan and Eddie were taken to the Kempeitai headquarters in Agaña Heights.
+The Japanese would torture the two for three days.
+In the early morning of 12 July 1944 Juan and Eddie were taken to the Kaikontai headquarters at Ta'i, Mangliao.
+The Japanese would then behead Juan and Eddie Dueñas, two other Chamarro men, 50-year-old Juan Unpingco Pangelinan and an unidentified man were also beheaded.

 Legacy and honor

 In early 1945, the body of Fr.
 Dueñas was exhumed from a crude grave.
 When his body was buried at St. Joseph's Church in Inarajan, hundreds of people and the island's highest officials attended the ceremony.
 The Father Dueñas Memorial School (FDMS) was established in 1948 in his memory.
 In 1970, Guam officially designated July 12 as "Father Dueñas Day."